course: Master Seminar Current topics in IT Security

 |Registration for exam:||Directly with the lecturer|

 The students get to know methods in research-related teaching and are able to study a closely defined topic on their own based on scientific literature.
 The students learn to understand technical literature on a specific topic and obtain insights into current research topics.
 The students can practice to write scientific texts and the summary of complex subject areas.
+The students learn more about the peer-review process and scientific work in general.
 Furthermore, the talk enables students to learn to present scientific results and deepen the subject.

 Previous knowledge in systems and network security is helpful.